KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 Kubernetes objects are persistent entities within the Kubernetes system representing the state of your cluster.

+-   **API Versioning (`apiVersion`)**: The Kubernetes API is versioned to ensure stability and compatibility.
+Each object manifest must specify an `apiVersion` (e.g., `v1`, `apps/v1`, `batch/v1`).
+This allows the API to evolve over time without breaking existing clients or automation that rely on a specific version of a resource's structure.
+It's a key mechanism for providing a consistent and reliable interaction point for all clients.
 -   **Key Fields:**
     -   `spec`: Provided by the user, defining the *desired state* of the object.
     -   `status`: Provided by Kubernetes, describing the *current state* of the object.
 Kubernetes constantly works to match the current state to the desired state.